-New Jersey native Tim Walsh returned to the metropolitan area for the 2000-01 NBA season and is beginning his 15th season as head athletic trainer for the Nets.
-Tim spent 1997-2000 in a similar position with the Orlando Magic after serving as assistant trainer for the New York Knicks for 13 seasons.
+New Jersey native Tim Walsh returned to the metropolitan area for the 2000-01 NBA season and is beginning his 16th season as head athletic trainer for the Nets.
+Walsh spent 1997-2000 in a similar position with the Orlando Magic after serving as assistant trainer for the New York Knicks for 13 seasons.
 Walsh, a certified member of the National Athletic Trainers Association, the American College of Sports Medicine and the National Strength Conditioners Association, oversees the immediate medical needs of the team's players, including the prevention, treatment and rehabilitation of injuries.

 A graduate of Upsala College, Walsh joined the Knicks in 1984, where he played an integral role on the Knicks' training staff.
 In addition to his training duties, Walsh took on the added responsibilities of attending to New York's practice and training facilities, while also being responsible for the supervision of player equipment and uniforms.

 Walsh is a Performance Enhancement Specialist, certified by the National Academy of Sports Medicine.
 He served a two-year term as chairman of the National Basketball Athletic Trainers Association from 2004-06.
 A three-time winner of the 'Trainer of the Year' award as named by the National Basketball Athletic Trainers Association, Walsh was honored in 2004, 2014 and 2015.
 During the 2014-15 NBA season, Walsh also earned a HeartSaver award from the American Heart Association after he and his staff acted heroically to aid a member of the Nets’ coaching staff who had suffered a heart attack during a team practice.